coder14159/olive/README.md

 The Olive library implements a method of inter-process communication between processes on a single machine over named shared memory.

-The goal is to make latency values between processes as low as possible with *zero message drops guaranteed* and without compromising message throughput rates.
+The goal of the project is to send data messages from a server process to 1 or more clients processes with *zero message drops guaranteed* and holding latencies as low as possible.

-The design enables a server to send messages to one or more clients.

 ## Building Olive
 ```